-Whichever the case, you should contact a trustworthy HVAC repair provider and let the expert test and diagnose the problem.
+Whichever the case, you should contact a trustworthy HVAC repair provider or an HVAC Marketing agency and let the expert test and diagnose the problem.

 The primary cause of high-pitched noises from the AC is if the belt connecting the motor and blower slips.
 However, most air conditioners, especially the newer models, lack a belt system.
 If so, the noises could be coming from the bearings on the motor.

 Have you realized an unexplainable rise in power bills?
 Or perhaps, your air conditioner does not regulate temperature as efficiently as it used to.

 The issues could be a result of a dirty or clogged filter.
 The issue gives the air conditioner a hard time trying to regulate the temperature in the entire room.
 In return, the unit consumes more power than usual or fails to do the job correctly.